Gowrisankar1097/gtpoll/Privacy Policy.md

 Privacy Policy
-This privacy policy applies to the GT POLL app (hereby referred to as "Application") for mobile devices that was created by Shri S (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the Polling Booth app (hereby referred to as "Application") for mobile devices that was created by Shrikanth (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 Information Collection and Use